The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 24 - Otis Boykin: inventor of an improved electrical resistor and the control unit for the pacemaker

-Just looking around in today’s households we can find many devices invented by Otis Boykin including computers, radios, and TV sets.
+Just looking around in today’s households, we can find many devices that use components invented by Otis Boykin.

-He then started working as an inventor and started his own business.
+In 1945, he started his own business, Boykin-Fruth Incorporated.
+He also continued with his studies at the Illinois Institute of Technology but was forced to drop out two years later in 1947 because he couldn’t afford the tuition to continue.
+He did, however, continue his work as an inventor.
 His first patent for a wire resistor that allowed a precise amount of electricity to flow to a component was granted on June 16, 1959.

-In 1961, he created an improved version of the resistor that could be cheaper to manufacture and withstand extreme temperature changes and shock.
+In 1961, he created an improved version of the resistor and made it more reliable, cheaper to manufacture, and capable of withstanding extreme changes in temperature and pressure.

-Boykin was able to create low cost and reliable products and this placed him at the forefront of American electronics.
+Boykin's ability to create low-cost and reliable resistors placed him at the forefront of American electronics.
 Soon, the success of his inventions prompted consumer electronics manufacturers, the United States Military, and IBM to place orders for the wire resistor to be used in computers, household appliances, guided missiles.

-A version of Otis Boykin’s resistor was used by Wilson Greatbatch in the invention of the pacemaker, helping extend the life of thousands of individuals.
+A version of Otis Boykin’s resistor was used in the control unit for the first pacemaker, helping extend the life of thousands of individuals.

 25 - Lyda D. Newman: hairdresser, inventor, women's rights activist